james-haddock/book-sync/README.md

 #### Key Architectural Features:

-- **Abstraction and Encapsulation:** By coding to interfaces rather than concrete implementations, the system promotes flexibility, allowing for various types of ebooks and user interactions without altering the core logic.
+- **Abstraction and Encapsulation Through Class Composition**: The app utilises class composition over inheritance to enhance its design and functionality.
+This approach allows encapsulation of distinct functionalities into separate classes, such as ebook parsing, metadata extraction, and user interaction handling.
+Each class focuses on a specific aspect of ebook processing or user interaction, making the system more modular and maintainable.

 - **Decoupled Components:** The architecture strategically decouples components, which enhances the ability to iterate rapidly and safely introduce new features or modifications.